zhullyb/monyhar/monyhar/docs/deterministic_builds.md

 Deterministic builds
 ====================

-Chromium's build is deterministic.
-This means that building Chromium at the same revision will produce exactly the same binary in two builds, even if these builds are on different machines, in build directories with different names, or if one build is a clobber build and the other build is an incremental
+Monyhar's build is deterministic.
+This means that building Monyhar at the same revision will produce exactly the same binary in two builds, even if these builds are on different machines, in build directories with different names, or if one build is a clobber build and the other build is an incremental